-Overview InformationBuchu is a plant.
+Overview InformationBuchu is a plant from South Africa.
 The leaf is used to make medicine.

 How does it work?It is thought that the active chemicals in buchu may kill germs and also promote urine flow.

-Side Effects & SafetyBuchu is LIKELY SAFE in food amounts and is POSSIBLY SAFE when used appropriately in medicinal amounts.
+Side Effects & SafetyBuchu is LIKELY SAFE in food amounts and POSSIBLY SAFE when used as a medicine.
 But it is POSSIBLY UNSAFE in larger amounts and when the oil is consumed.
 Buchu may irritate the stomach and kidneys and increase menstrual flow.
-It may also cause liver damage, so liver function in people who use buchu should be monitored by a healthcare provider.
+It may also cause liver damage.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Don’t use buchu in amounts that are larger than usual food amounts if you are pregnant.
 Buchu is LIKELY UNSAFE when taken during pregnancy.
 There have been reports linking buchu to miscarriages.